-Pittsburgh born Mel Bochner is a conceptual artist.
-In the 1960s he disassociated himself from the art ‘object’, moving towards the idea of art as procedure, and in 1966 curated an exhibition entitled ‘Working Drawings and Other Visible Things on Paper Not Necessarily Meant To Be Viewed as Art’ regarded as a seminal show in the conceptual art movement.
-He is best known for installations and paintings that deal with the concept of measurement and has also made several films.
-Yale University held a retrospective of his work in 1995, as did The National Gallery of Art, Washington, in 2011.
+In the 1960s Conceptual artist Mel Bochner disassociated himself from the art ‘object’ and moved towards the idea of art as procedure.
+The exhibition ‘Working Drawings and Other Visible Things on Paper Not Necessarily Meant To Be Viewed as Art’ which he curated in 1966 is regarded as a seminal show in the conceptual art movement.
+Working with installation, painting and film, Bocher has exhibited widely, including retrospectives at Yale University and The National Gallery of Art, Washington.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.